openflighthpc/flight-desktop-webapp/README.md

     yum makecache
     ```

- * Install the `flight-desktop-client` RPM:
+ * Install the `flight-desktop-webapp` RPM:

     ```
-    [root@myhost ~]# yum install flight-desktop-client
+    [root@myhost ~]# yum install flight-desktop-webapp
     ```

  * Enable HTTPs support

-    Flight Desktop Client is designed to operate over HTTPs connections.
+    Flight Desktop Webapp is designed to operate over HTTPs connections.
 You
     can enable HTTPs with self-signed certificates by running the commands
     below.
 You will be asked to enter a passphrase and to answer some
     questions about your organization.